jellyfin/jellyfin/.github/pull_request_template.md

 Ensure your title is short, descriptive, and in the imperative mood (Fix X, Change Y, instead of Fixed X, Changed Y).
+For a good inspiration of what to write in commit messages and PR have a look at https://chris.beams.io/posts/git-commit/

 **Changes**
 Describe your changes here in 1-5 sentences.